BlogSpot

 After treatment for prostate cancer, the success of an individual’s treatment is measured with regular monitoring of PSA (prostate-specific antigen) levels.
 PSA tests are a simple blood test, the same that was used to help diagnose your prostate cancer and are recommended approximately every six months for the first five years after treatment, according to the American Cancer Society.
 After proton therapy radiation, PSA levels usually slowly decrease over the course of one to two years.
 Approximately two years after treatment, radiation oncologists expect that most PSA levels should reach its nadir – new PSA level after treatment.
 While it is normal for PSA levels to go up and down by a few decimal points over the years, a continuous increase in PSA may indicate a recurrence of prostate cancer.

-The National Institute of Health indicates a 97 percent, five-year survival rate for men diagnosed with prostate cancer.
+The National Institute of Health indicates a 97%, five-year survival rate for men diagnosed with prostate cancer.
 Although this is encouraging data, it only addresses the survival rate, not the cure rate.
 In many studies, physicians and scientists monitor the biochemical recurrence rate.
 The biochemical recurrence is defined as increasing PSA after treatment.
 Comparing survival versus disease-free rates can be difficult, but it’s important for patients to understand the difference.
 Survival rates simply measure if people diagnosed with prostate cancer are alive after a certain period, while cure rates are monitoring the success of a particular treatment.

 Prostate Cancer Survival Rates After Proton Therapy Treatment: